yohsii/puck-cms-platform/README.md

 - can be used headless or decoupled
 - supports sql server (tested), sqlite (tested),
   - mysql (with pomelo ef core provider) - still to be tested
-  - postgresql - problem with EF connector which errors during migrations
+  - postgresql - problem with EF connector which errors during migrations, issue open [here](https://github.com/npgsql/efcore.pg/issues/1096)